Move along, folks... Nothing to be found here.

 AND BY THE WAY, THEY EVEN USED WHAT I SAID, WHILE BEING TORTURED, AGAINST ME IN THE "SECRET PRESENTENCE REPORT."

-GOSH, TALK ABOUT BEING COMPELLED TO BE A WITNESS AGAINST ONE'S SELF, AND BEING UNABLE TO CONFRONT THE ACCUSOR!!!
+GOSH, TALK ABOUT BEING COMPELLED TO BE A WITNESS AGAINST ONE'S SELF, AND BEING UNABLE TO CONFRONT THE ACCUSOR!

 "I felt beat up and like a crushed can.
 That’s what I felt like, like a crushed can all over, and my spirits were down real low.” ~Rodney King

-Officers sprayed and beat man, jury told
+RELATED: Officers sprayed and beat man, jury told

+A jury has heard how a group of long-serving police officers allegedly repeatedly used pepper spray, batons and riot shields to restrain a man they say refused to be photographed and fingerprinted.
 In the dock at Tauranga District Court yesterday was Sergeant Keith Derek Parsons, who faces two charges of assault using a blunt instrument (a baton) and one of using OC (pepper) spray as a weapon.
 With him were Sergeant Erle Busby, facing four counts of assault with a blunt instrument (a baton), and Senior Constable Bruce Gordon Laing and Constable John Edward Mills, both charged with assault using OC spray as a weapon.
 The Crown alleges Parsons, who has a 25-year police service record, pepper-sprayed Mr Falwasser in the face two or three times after the latter refused to be fingerprinted or photographed.
 Busby then allegedly struck Mr Falwasser from behind on the hand and wrist with separate blows as he put his hands up to protect his face.
 As Mr Falwasser made movements towards the door, Busby allegedly struck him on the head, causing bleeding.
 Mr Pilditch said that over the next 10 minutes Mr Falwasser remained in the cell, which was shrouded in pepper spray, making it "intolerable for police officers".
 Later, Laing and Mills continued to pepper-spray Mr Falwasser's cell as he remained there, squirting the spray through vents over a 10- to 15-minute period.

 This story almost seems unbelievable – we are talking seasoned cops here, not the brash, power puffed up, ill trained teenage cops who act first and think later, one of these guys has a 25 year police record, sweet jesus, was this a one off moment of madness or was this the sort of behaviour they dish out all the time but have never been busted on?